 Medication cannot cure ADHD, nor should it be used as a singular treatment, or substitute for psychotherapy.
 Any treatment with medication, should also include psychotherapy treatment.

 When use in conjunction with psychotherapy, medication can be highly effective for treating ADHD.
 ADHD medications help reduce the symptoms of ADHD at a biochemical level, by targeting certain neurotransmitters in the brain.
 This can sometimes reduce the behavioral symptoms of ADHD enough to also improve the effectiveness of psychotherapy, where patients learn the skills to better manage their ADHD.

 However, taking any kind of medication should not be taken lightly.
 It’s important to work with a qualified medication provider, such as a psychiatrist or psychiatric nurse practitioner, who’s experienced in ADHD medication management.
 The right provider will work with you to find an ADHD medication that reduces symptoms, but also has minimal negative side effects, and will not interfere with other co-existing conditions.

+At our Federal Way Clinic, medication management is provided by our resident psychiatric nurse practitioner, Virginia Richardson.
 At our Seattle clinic, medication management is provided by our resident psychiatric nurse practitioner, Geoffrey Fong.

 Reach Out for Help With ADHD